kudrom/lupulo/docs/multiline.rst

 ---------

-MultiLine is a widget that displays numeric information in a line graph with multiple lines if necessary as can be seen in the image:
+MultiLine is a widget that displays numeric information in a line graph with multiple lines as can be seen in the image:

 .. image:: images/multiline.png

+MultiLine uses the accessors mechanism, so you should provide an accessor section in your layout that describes how the widget can fetch the data from your data schema.

 The obligatory attributes for the layout are: